 The secluded forest cabins are accessed by an uphill forestry track and are approximately 400 meters off the main road.
 Please be aware that whilst the track is suitable for most cars, it is a working forestry track and may not be suitable for low vehicles.
 This is a working forest and we have many people enjoying a walk up the track here so we ask all visitors to respect the 10mph speed restriction.

-The cabins are complete and we are pleased to have welcomed our first guests from August 2018.
 We have a minimum stay of 3 nights with longer stays at a discounted rate.
-If you would like to receive our newsletter with updates including plans for new accommodation in the future, please sign up below to keep in touch.
+If you would like to receive our newsletter with updates including plans for new accommodation in the future, please sign up at the bottom of this page to keep in touch.